 What can we say?
-We love a naked beach!
+We love a nude beach!

 With Stefan growing up in a cold and often wet London and Seby in the mountains of France, it's safe to say we were deprived of our fair share of Vitamin Sea.
 And of course, we always applaud anywhere we can get our kits off…!